 Victor Steinbrueck Park

 Seattle Parks and Recreation hired Walker Macy as the design consultant and we are excited to be moving forward with the park improvement project.
-Thank you to everyone who participated in the spring and fall public meetings, the Pop-Up meeting in the park and all who participated in the survey at the Online Open House and provided additional feedback.
-Please see the presentations below or click and view the Schematic Design or Draft Site Plan.
+Thank you to everyone who participated in the spring and fall public meetings, the Pop-Up meeting in the park and all who participated in the survey at the Online Open House in 2016.
+Please continue your input by taking this on-line survey by April 21, 2017.